lgili/SpiceLab/docs/ltspice-import.md

 # LTspice integration

-LTspice schematic and netlist support is being revisited for the new Circuit Toolkit API.
+LTspice schematic and netlist support is being revisited for the new spicelab API.
 Until that is complete you can:

 1. Export a SPICE netlist from LTspice (`View → SPICE netlist`).